WE PRESENT TO THE RABBIT!

 Rabbits generally cannot handle temperature differences.
 It is therefore wise to let rabbits slowly get used to the outside climate in the spring or early summer.
 It is not advisable for rabbits outside to bring them in during the winter.
 The temperature differences in the winter between the living room and the garden can be immense, which can make the rabbit sick.
 Rabbits that always live outside make a winter coat in the winter.
 This downy thick undercoat protects the animals from the cold, but it is still important to give the rabbits enough straw or other bedding so that they can dig in nice and warm.

 Whether rabbits live indoors or outdoors, they all need space.
-In addition to a stay it is therefore good to offer the rabbits a run at all times where they can move around freely and even run a bit or do crazy things :) A nice tip is to put the outside run partly on the tiles so that the nails of the rabbits can wear out.
+In addition to a stay, it is therefore good to offer the rabbits a run at all times where they can move around freely and even run a bit or do crazy things :) A nice tip is to put the outside run partly on the tiles so that the nails of the rabbits can wear out.
 In addition, a sandbox is also very nice.
 Some people use the blue children's sandpit as a rabbit sandpit ... after all, they really love digging!
 With an outdoor run you must always be careful that the rabbits do not dig themselves under the run.
 In addition, everything must be properly sealed and preferably put a safety net over the run so that no predators can reach such as: cats, foxes, birds of prey or polecats.

-The size of the outdoor accommodation depends strongly on the type of rabbit and the number of rabbits.
+The size of the stay outside depends strongly on the type of rabbit and the number of rabbits.
 150 x 60 x 60 cm is a great start for two dwarf rabbits.
 The best thing would be if the run is linked to the enclosure and that the rabbits can enter the run freely.
 A good size for a run is 3 to 4 m 2 for two dwarf rabbits .
 At least 200 x 80 x 80 cm for the larger rabbits of 2 kg and a run of at least 5 m 2 .
 Running inside can still be a challenge, that is okay.
-In that case, let the animals walk around the room for a few hours a day so that they can run and play nicely.
-Of course always under supervision and take measures against damaged power cables!
+In that case, let the animals walk around the room for a few hours so that they can run and play nicely.
+Of course always under supervision and take measures against broken power cables!
 It must be safe for them.

 CORDS FOR RABBITS